After you connect to your account via SSH, you might need these commands for:

 - go to this subfolder of the current foldercd ..

-- go one level up
+– go one directory up

-ls (list) - show the list of all files and folders in the current directory.
+ls (list) – show the list of all files and folders in the current directory:

 ls